The Philippines Right Now

 25GB, 30 days: ~PHP 199 (~3.50 USD)

 English is everywhere, and it changes the whole experience.
 You ask for directions at a roadside bakery, chat with a boatman waiting out rough seas, or order lunch in a small-town eatery, and the conversation happens naturally.
 That removes a layer of travel friction that exists in much of Southeast Asia.
 The cultural mix is visible rather than academic: Spanish-era churches facing basketball courts, family compounds beside giant shopping malls, karaoke spilling into the street long after dark.
 Manila is loud, crowded, and often exhausting.
-The smaller cities and provincial towns are where the country feels most comfortable in its own skin.
+The smaller cities and provincial towns feel more relaxed than Manila.

 The OFW Effect